Nawaz Sharif: Exception Among Disliked Pakistan Leaders In India

-Cricket has been among the few common grounds through decades of mostly hostile ties between India and Pakistan, which have fought four wars over the 70 years of their existence as nation-states.
+Cricket has been among the few common grounds through decades of mostly hostile India-Pakistan ties.
 Imran Khan, Pakistan’s greatest cricketer ever, once epitomized the potential of sport in bridging divides.
-A debonair sportsman, Khan enjoyed a fan following in India that no Pakistani could now dream of emulating.
+A debonair sportsman, Khan enjoyed a fan following in India that no Pakistani could now imagine emulating.

-A part of Khan’s appeal stemmed from his background.
-Khan came from the upper-class westernized elite, which admired the idea of India that its secular and democratic founding fathers articulated.
-The admiration was reflected in his early days as the Prime Minister until it perhaps became clear to him that India has fundamentally changed under the Hindu nationalist Bharatiya Janata Party (BJP)’s rule.
+Khan’s appeal partly stemmed from his background.
+Khan comes from the upper-class Westernized elite, who admired the idea of India that its secular and democratic founding fathers articulated.
+His early days as the Prime Minister reflected this admiration until it perhaps became clear to him that India had fundamentally changed under the Hindu nationalist Bharatiya Janata Party (BJP)’s rule.

 The BJP leadership has no time or inclination for the niceties of their secularist predecessors.
-It has reshaped India to the extent that there are now no common grounds between the two countries.
+It has reshaped India to the extent that there are perhaps now no common grounds between the two countries.
+This is reflected in rhetoric on both sides.
 Khan was particularly intemperate towards India after the revocation of Jammu and Kashmir’s semi-autonomous status in August 2019 and the prolonged siege of the region.

-Khan’s belligerence brought him into the crosshairs of BJP-RSS’s well-oiled cyber warriors, and much of India’s media allied to the country’s ruling establishment.
-His critics, including Khan’s second wife, were given generous space and airtime to essentially dig out dirt on him and project him negatively much like Indian opposition Congress leader Rahul Gandhi.
+Khan’s belligerence brought him into the crosshairs of the BJP’s cyber ‘warrior army‘, and much of India’s media.
+His critics, including Khan’s second wife, were given generous space and airtime to dig out dirt on him and project him negatively.

 Villians

-Khan was now no exception and has joined the long list of Pakistan politicians, who have been seen as villains in India.
+Khan was now no exception and joined the long list of Pakistan politicians seen as villains in India.
 The list includes Mohammad Ali Jinnah, Zulfikar Ali Bhutto, and Benazir Bhutto.
 Pakistani leaders are more unpopular in India when they are in power.
 Jinnah tops the list of villains in India as Pakistan’s originator.
 Zulfikar Ali Bhutto is known in India for talking about a 1000-war and for nurturing Pakistan’s atomic programme for parity with India.
 He vowed to make the bomb even if they had to eat grass.

 Benazir Bhutto is blamed for her role in the insurrection against India in Kashmir in the late 1980s.
-Her son and Pakistan’s current foreign minister, Bilawal Bhutto Zardari, has also taken a hardline on India.
-He has repeatedly referred to the origins of the BJP’s parent organisation, Rashtriya Swayamsevak Sangh (RSS).
+Her son and former foreign minister, Bilawal Bhutto Zardari, also took a hard line on India.
+He targeted Indian Prime Minister Narendra Modi and his Indian counterpart, S Jaishankar, and said BJP’s parent organisation Rashtriya Swayemsewak Sangh drew inspiration from the Nazis.

 The Exception

-Unlike most Pakistani leaders, three-time prime minister Nawaz Sharif has been consistent in his conciliatory approach towards India.
-His brother, Shehbaz, who replaced Khan as the Prime Minister in April 2022, was expected to continue Nawaz Sharif’s conciliatory approach to India but has had little breathing space as Khan’s popularity has soared since his ouster.
+Three-time Prime Minister Nawaz Sharif has been an exception among the largely disliked Pakistani leaders in India.
+Nawaz Sharif has often praised India and has been consistent in his conciliatory approach.
+His brother, Shehbaz, who replaced Khan as the Prime Minister in April 2022, was expected to continue Nawaz Sharif’s conciliatory approach to India but had little breathing space as Khan’s popularity soared after his ouster.

 Nawaz Sharif’s friendly approach to New Delhi began in the 1990s when he came into his own after starting his career as military ruler Zia-ul-Haq’s protégé.
 Zia, who is seen to be the architect of anti-India insurgencies in Kashmir and the Indian side of Punjab, handpicked Nawaz Sharif and ensured his rise as a national leader while he was still in his 30s.
 He tried to replicate his success against the Soviet Union in Afghanistan with the US help in Kashmir and Punjab.